-Better ergonomics in assembly plants reduce work related operator injuries, improve quality, productivity and reduce cost.
-Motivated by this, new methods, algorithms and software tools for fast and easy evaluation of assembly ergonomics considering human diversity have been developed in the IMMA project.
+Better ergonomics in assembly plants reduce work-related operator injuries, improve quality and productivity, and reduce cost.
+Motivated by this, new methods, algorithms and software tools have been developed in the IMMA project that enable fast and easy evaluation of assembly ergonomics, while taking into account human diversity.
 The IMMA project has successfully combined advanced mathematics, ergonomics, and virtual product realization.
 The project was part of the SSF ProViking Program and involved researchers from FCC, Wingquist Laboratory VINN Excellence Center at Chalmers and Virtual Ergonomic Center, in close collaboration with our industrial partners Volvo Car Corporation, Scania, AB Volvo, and Virtual Manufacturing.

 To automatically create manual assembly motions, a detailed modeling of human body kinematics is needed.
 The biomechanical model of the IMMA manikin is built as a simplified human skeleton and consists of 82 bone segments.
 The joints in the biomechanical model have in total 162 degrees of freedom to represent the mobility of a human body.
 Similar to a human, it is possible for the IMMA manikin to perform assembly motions with different positioning of the body.
 However, not all positions may be preferable due to ergonomics or unwanted contact with objects in the environment.
 A comfort function is defined to determine which positions of the manikin that are ergonomically sound.
 The comfort is based on ergonomic criteria of the biomechanical model and has been formalized to fit the mathematical framework of IMMA.
 In this way, it is possible to automatically rule out the positions that are not seen as comfortable for the manikin when generating assembly motions.
 It is important that the generated assembly motions are collision free since the assembly operations are made mostly in tight and narrow regions.
 In the IMMA tool, the manikin automatically avoids both self collision and collision with objects in the environment.